zehnlabs-com/ibkr-portfolio-rebalancer/docs/getting-started.md

 ---

-# 🔄 Staying Updated
+# 🔄 IMPORTANT: Staying Updated

 ## 🔔 Get Notified of Repository Updates

+From time to time, this tool will be updated.
+It is IMPORTANT that you update to the latest version at your earliest convenience.
 To receive notifications when new versions are released:

 **📺 GitHub Watch:**
 1. Go to `https://github.com/zehnlabs-com/ibkr-portfolio-rebalancer`
 2. Click the **"Watch"** button
 3. Select **"Custom"** → **"Releases"**
 4. You'll receive email notifications for new releases

+*You should schedule your updates when the markets are closed.*

 ## ⬆️ Update to the Latest Version